istaude/restore-grasslands/README.md

 ## About

-This repository contains all R code and data to reproduce the analyses and figures in *“If we want to bend the curve of biodiversity loss, bring grassland restoration to the fore”*.
+This repository contains all R code and data to reproduce the analyses and figures in *“Prioritize grassland restoration to bend the curve of biodiversity loss”*.

 ## Folder structure